gerstrong/Commander-Genius/readme.txt

    open package then going into resources.
 If you have a bundled version, you already should be able to play episode 1.
    NOTE: to start CG you need at least Episode 1!
- * If you want to use some patched mods just copy them into a subfolder of "./games".
+ * If you want to use some patched mods just copy them as a subfolder into "./games".
  * Go into the Release folder and start the interpreter.
 If you have downloaded the binary version of Commander Genius (for Windows, Linux32/64), then you will find the executable in the root directory of the extracted game.
    Under Linux it is called "CGenius", under Windows "CGenius.exe".
  * If you want better sounds and music, please download the high quality pack (HQP).
    Read that readme of HQP for more information how to use those resources.
+   Also try out our new tileset.
+They are great!
+   Using HQP you might have to copy some resources to the specific game directory so CG would detect it.
+For example you might want to copy ck1tiles.bmp to ./games/keen1/
- * If your monitor and graphic card support a special resolution, you can add it by modifying "resolutions.cfg" with your favorite text-editor, it can be found in the "./data" folder and you simply have to add in resolutions as "width"x"height"x"depth" (depth should always be 32 in the case of a computer).
+ * If your monitor and graphic card support a special resolution, you can add it by modifying "resolutions.cfg" with your favorite text-editor.
+It can be found in the "./data" directory and you simply have to add in resolutions as "width"x"height"x"depth" (depth should always be 32 in the case of a normal computer.
+Embedded System can use 16 for better performance).

 Howto use Commander Genius (If you didn't compile it):
  * Go to the game directory.